Milk Share

 Glass not plastic.
 Milk is stored in 1/2 gallon sanitized glass jars.

 Rapidly chilled.
-Milk jars are then placed in a dedicated milk fridge in an ice water bath.
-The ice water bath ensures much faster cooling.
-This is critical because the milk comes out of the cow at her body temperature of 100 degrees Fahrenheit and needs to get to below 40 degrees as fast as possible, under two hours.
+Milk jars are then placed in a dedicated milk freezer in sa below freezing solution.
+This ensures much faster cooling.
+This is critical because the milk comes out of the cow at her body temperature of 100 degrees Fahrenheit and needs to get to below 40 degrees in under two hours.

 Whole & not homogenized.
 The cream naturally floats to the top.
 Scoop it to make whipped cream, butter, ice cream, add to yogurt, desserts, drinks.
 What is left is skim milk after you skim the cream.
 Or just shake the bottle and pour for temporarily distributed cream within the milk for whole milk.